- B U I L D I N G S -

 Renovation and Addition to the George Eveleigh House

-This 1740s Category I (nationally important) listed house is located in the oldest part of Charleston’s Historic District and had accumulated a series of unresolved and unsuitable additions housing modern conveniences on the façade facing its Loutrel Briggs garden.
+This 1740s Category I listed house is located in the oldest part of Charleston’s Historic District and had accumulated a series of unresolved and unsuitable additions housing modern conveniences on the façade facing its Loutrel Briggs garden.
 New owners wanted to restore the house’s Georgian dignity by replacing these previous additions with a new, stylistically-appropriate one whilst retaining the modern conveniences.
 This new enclosed neo-classical colonnade has custom columns, corner piers, and entablature moldings which were carefully designed and proportioned to suit the existing 18th-century house.

 Renovation and Addition East Bay Street